-With the arrow keys or the soft keys, you can move the highlight to the desired position on the screen:
+Use the arrow keys or the soft keys to move the highlight to the desired position on the screen:

 Moves the highlight from the left to the right window, and vice versa.

 Moves the highlight up and down within a window.